 1950s Caged Pendant Lamp

-Materials: Brass, black made brass.
-Yellow striped and clear conical glass tube.
+Materials: Brass, black made brass curved bars in a crown shape.
+Striped light yellow and clear conical glass tube/diffuser.
 Bakelite socket.

 Chain Length: 60 cm / 23.62”